Azure/Azure-DataFactory/community templates/README.md

 ![Open pipeline menu](images/open-authoring-pane02.png?raw=true)

 3. Click on the 'Import from pipeline template' button in the submenu.
-Then select the local sample file you want to check in the file selection dialog box.
-The sample file should be in zip format.
+Then select the local template file you want to check in the file selection dialog box.
+The template file should be in zip format.

 ![Import your template](images/import-local-templates.png?raw=true)

-4. Once the sample file is imported successfully, a pane with one or more input elements for linked services which are configured in the sample file will be triggered.
-Select a linked service for each input.
+4. Once the template file is imported successfully, a pane will be triggered.
+If the pane contains one or more input elements for linked services which are configured in the template file, select a linked service for each input.

 ![Configure your template](images/use-template01.png?raw=true)

-If the template is incorrect, an error hint will show in the top of pane and the "Use this template" button will be disabled.
+If the template is incorrect, an error hint will show in the top of pane and "Use this template" button will be disabled.

 ![Invalid template](images/invalid-template.png?raw=true)